Red Bullet: Preakness Stakes

 In the Preakness Stakes, Kentucky Derby winner Fusaichi Pegasus was made the heavy odds-on betting favorite at 3–10.
 Red Bullet was listed as the second choice at 6–1 in the mile and three sixteenths classic at Pimlico Race Course.
 In the race, Red Bullet started slowly from post four.
 Jockey Jerry Bailey immediately restrained the colt passing the stands in seventh place six and a half lengths back in the small field of eight.
 Running into the clubhouse turn, he took an awkward step and drifted back to last, ten lengths behind the leader, Hugh Hefner.
 The fractions were fast at :46-3/5 for the first half and 1:11-1/5 for the six furlongs.
 Then Red Bullet gradually worked his way forward, passing Impeachment and Captain Steve on the back stretch.
 Moving into the far turn, Red Bullet started weaving between other colts, overtaking them one at a time until he passed the two leaders, Fusaichi Pegasus and speedster High Yield.
 At the top of the stretch, he took over the lead and started drawing away from the Kentucky Derby champion with every stride.
 He won by 3¾ lengths over Fusaichi Pegasus, who was a head in front of both Impeachment and Captain Steve for the third and fourth spots.
 Red Bullet paid $14.40 to win in front of a capacity crown of 111,821 at the Baltimore, Maryland, track.

 Later racing

 Red Bullet's connections, owner Frank Stronach and trainer Joe Orseno, did not enter him in the third leg of the Triple Crown, the 1½ mile Belmont Stakes.
 They felt his best distance were races that ranged between one mile and a mile and a quarter.

 Racing as a four-year-old, Red Bullet won an allowance race out of his three starts and at age five, raced another three times with his best result a win in the Foggy Road Stakes and a second-place finish behind Sir Bear in the 2002 Skip Away Handicap.

 Stud record

 Retired at the end of the 2002 racing season, Red Bullet began stud duty the following year at his owner's Adena Springs South in Williston, Florida.

 He is the sire of Fatal Bullet, Canadian Horse of the Year, and Cool Bullet (winner of the Hansel Stakes).

+Death

+On August 7, 2026, Red Bullet died in Ocala, Florida.